mdrsk/Network_Security/readme.md

-# Implementing chosen technical controls in compliance with ISO:IEC 27001 stanard to achieve a secure network environemnt.
+# Implementing chosen technical controls in compliance with ISO:IEC 27001 standard to achieve a secure network environemnt.

 # Concept